Edy-Barraza/Particle-Discovery/README.md

 <h3>III.
 Neural Network Trainer & Analysis</h3>

 Now that we have the means and std devs, we can pass them on to train.py, where we will train a Densely Connected 161 layer Neural Network using the ADAM optimizer, report the training behavior of the neural net, a ROC Curve, and a Confusion Matrix.
+We can even distribute our computing amongst many GPU's!
 To do so, we run the following command:

 ```
-python train.py --PATH_data /path/to/organized/dataset/ --PATH_save_images /path/to/save/analysis/report/ --means 0.002886 0.015588 0.016239 --stdevs 0.052924 0.123025 0.125617 --fc_features 19872
+python train.py --PATH_data /path/to/organized/dataset/ --PATH_save_images /path/to/save/analysis/report/ --means 0.002886 0.015588 0.016239 --stdevs 0.052924 0.123025 0.125617 --fc_features 19872 --gpus 0 1 2
 ```

 train.py run configurations